hazeeera/forgot/README.md

 # forgot
-doing it again forgot actually
+doing it again forgot actually.ya the changes will reflect here.